 Hiring a teacher who’s able to be an effective educator is one thing.
-But, the principal and faculty want also to hire a teacher who is eager to teach and eager to teach at this particular school.
+But, the head teacher and faculty want also to hire a teacher who is eager to teach and eager to teach at this particular school.

 Compliment them.
 Congratulate their school’s values, team spirit, or academic standing.
 Let them easily picture you in the role.